-But frankly, 1% of clickthrough rate from something that occupies major homepage real estate is a clear waste of efforts.
+But frankly, 1% clickthrough rate from an element which occupies major homepage real estate is a clear wasted effort.
 Do you still think image sliders are a good idea?

 Apart from posing a usability challenge, carousels stuff multiple offers in one place, which is a big conversion killer.
 Like the proven conversion wisdom suggests, you should ideally have only one offer or call-to-action per page.
 And carousels definitely are the offenders here.

 Too many offers together just say, “We don’t know what should be our top priority, so we dump them all together here and see which one works the best.”
 Take some responsibility, people!
 Decide the priority of your offers before you proceed any further.

 Okay, now if you are ready to get past this “standard practice,” here are a few image carousel alternatives you can try:

 Too many offers together just say, “We don’t know what should be our top priority, so we dump them all together here and see which one works the best.”
 Man up and take some responsibility, people!
 Decide the priority of your offers before you proceed any further.